onyx-and-iris/voicemeeter-api-python/README.md

 ### Command

 Certain 'special' commands are defined by the API as performing actions rather than setting values.
 The following methods are available:

 -   `show()` : Bring Voiceemeter GUI to the front
 -   `shutdown()` : Shuts down the GUI
 -   `restart()` : Restart the audio engine

-The following properties are write only and accept boolean values.
+The following properties are available.

 -   `showvbanchat`: boolean
 -   `lock`: boolean